airled/my/README.md

 The script has been done for deb-based systems with `apt`.
 Just gitclone it and do `./space`.
-If you are sudoer, it will install:
+If you are a sudoer, it will install:
 - zsh (+ config)
 - mc (+ config)
 - [rbenv](https://github.com/rbenv/rbenv) with [ruby-build](https://github.com/rbenv/ruby-build)